Skip over main navigation

 3) Influencing and learning from others

 We are committed to both influencing the science engagement and beyond, as well as learning from our peers and best practice in this area.
-Activities that we have undertaken over the past year, include:
+Activities that we have undertaken, include:

-• Started a new All-Party Parliamentary Group on D&I in STEM, chaired by Chi Onwurah MP (for which the BSA provides the Secretariat);
+• Re-registered the All-Party Parliamentary Group on Diversity and Inclusion in STEM (for which the British Science Association provides the Secretariat);

 Published: 22nd February, 2017